liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/01-enabling-assets-at-the-service-layer/01-handling-assets-at-the-guestbook-service-layer.markdown

     can use the `updateEntry` and `updateLink` methods for adding and updating asset entries and links.

-3. Next, add the asset calls to the `deleteGuestbook` method, just after the resource calls:
+3. Next, add the asset calls to the `deleteGuestbook` method, directly after the resource calls:

           AssetEntry assetEntry = assetEntryLocalService.fetchEntry(